GrammaTech/gtirb/CONTRIBUTING.md

 - All tests should be able to run and pass.
   This can be checked by running `make check` on your build directory after running `cmake`.

-- All CMake files shall be formatted with `cmake-format`.
+- All CMake files shall be formatted with [cmake-format](https://pypi.org/project/cmake-format/).
   A `.cmake-format` file is provided in the root directory for the project, and a pass through this tool is included as part of our `pre-commit` configuration.

 ## C++ Code Requirements